zrhoffman/vscode-go/Settings-for-Visual-Studio-Code-Go-extension.md

-go.toolsGopath |  "" | Location to install the Go tools that the extension depends on if you don't want them in your GOPATH go.toolsEnvVars | `{}` | Environment variables that will passed to the processes that run the Go tools (e.g. CGO_CFLAGS) go.gocodeAutoBuild |  `false` |  Enable gocode's autobuild feature go.useCodeSnippetsOnFunctionSuggest |  `false` | Auto Complete functions with their parameter signature go.autocompleteUnimportedPackages |  `false` | Include unimported packages in auto-complete suggestions go.docsTool |  "godoc" |  Pick 'godoc' or 'gogetdoc' to get documentation.
+go.toolsGopath |  "" | Location to install the Go tools that the extension depends on if you don't want them in your GOPATH go.toolsEnvVars | `{}` | Environment variables that will passed to the processes that run the Go tools (e.g. CGO_CFLAGS) go.gocodeAutoBuild |  `false` |  Enable gocode's autobuild feature go.useCodeSnippetsOn<br>FunctionSuggest |  `false` | Auto Complete functions with their parameter signature go.autocomplete<br>UnimportedPackages |  `false` | Include unimported packages in auto-complete suggestions go.docsTool |  "godoc" |  Pick 'godoc' or 'gogetdoc' to get documentation.
 In Go 1.5, godoc is used regardless of the choice here. go.useLanguageServer |  `false` | Experimental: Not available in Windows.
 Use Go language server from Sourcegraph for Hover, Definition, Find All References, Signature Help, File Outline and Workspace Symbol features go.addTags | | Comma separated tags and options used by the `Go: Add Tags` command.
 Set `promptForTags` to `true` to be prompted for tags when the `Go: Add Tags` command is run.
 See https://github.com/fatih/gomodifytags to learn more about how these settings are used.
 Default value is: `{ "tags": "json", "options": "json=omitempty", "promptForTags": false }`